Gaucho: Horsemanship

 It was the gaucho's passion to own all his steeds in matching colours.
 Hudson recalled: The gaucho, from the poorest worker on horseback to the largest owner of lands and cattle, has, or had in those days, a fancy for having all his riding-horses of one colour.
 Every man as a rule had his tropilla — his own half a dozen or a dozen or more saddle-horses, and he would have them all as nearly alike as possible, so that one man had chestnuts, another browns, bays, silver- or iron-greys, duns, fawns, cream-noses, or blacks, or whites, or piebalds.

 The caudillo Chacho Peñaloza described the low point of his life as "In Chile − and on foot!"
 (En Chile y a pie.)

 Extreme equestrianship

-Richard W. Slatta collected instances of extreme equestrian sports practised by 19th century gauchos.
+Richard W. Slatta collected instances of extreme equestrian sports practiced by 19th century gauchos.
 To perform these required and developed skills and courage that helped gauchos to survive on the pampas.